The shandy is a refreshing beer cocktail that’s easy to make at home! Pour up this low alcohol drink in warm weather or anytime.

 - Mixer: Ginger ale, ginger beer, lemon lime soda, or sparkling lemonade

-- Summer shandy: The summer shandy often uses lemon soda or sparkling lemonade as the mixer, which makes a refreshing, light and citursy flavor.
-We used wheat beer here, which enhances the light flavor.
+- Summer shandy: The summer shandy often uses lemon soda or sparkling lemonade as the mixer, which makes a refreshing, light, and citrusy flavor.
+I used wheat beer here, which enhances the light flavor.

-- Grapefruit shandy: This variation uses grapefruit soda as the mixer: but you can also use grapefruit juice, soda water and simple syrup.
-It makes a sweet and citrusy spin.
+- Grapefruit shandy: This variation uses grapefruit soda as the mixer, but you can also use grapefruit juice, soda water, simple syrup.
+It results in a sweet and citrusy spin.

 More beer cocktails